 The two next-gen consoles feature relatively similar GPU and CPU arsenals, however, they are both custom-built, making it difficult to measure the actual power of the machines.
-If we strictly look at figures, the Xbox Series X seems to be noticeably more powerful than the PS5.
+If we strictly look at the figures, the Xbox Series X seems to be noticeably more powerful than the PS5.
 Microsoft claims their console will offer a 12.155 teraflop power which is a remarkable 1.18x the Playstation 5’s 10.28 teraflops.
 And although this seems to clearly indicate the Series X will be a more powerful console, there is actually a catch.
-While the Series X seems to have the PS5 beat in terms of overall engine power, the Playstation manages to narrow the performance gap by using a variable GPU clock speed.
-The Xbox Series X GPU is locked at 1.825Ghz—gigahertz.
-The Playstation’s GPU speed, however, can reach 2.23GHz, but will not always operate at this speed.
-In short, the Series X seems to be aiming for a ‘beefier’ system at the expense of performance while the Playstation is taking the exact opposite route.
+While the Series X seems to have the PS5 beat in terms of overall engine power, the PS5 manages to narrow the performance gap by using a variable GPU clock speed.
+The Xbox Series X GPU is locked at 1.825 GHz—gigahertz.
+The PlayStation GPU speed, however, can reach 2.23GHz, but will not always operate at this speed.
+In short, the Series X seems to be aiming for a ‘beefier’ system at the expense of performance while the PlayStation is taking the exact opposite route.

 Sony and Microsoft have long stressed the importance of SSD storage—Solid State Drive—in their next-generation consoles.
 SSD storage is supposed to substantially reduce load times and allow developers to pack far more detailed assets into larger environments.
 It should also ensure the console’s user interface works much smoother than before, even when running several applications at once.

 Controller Design - Which is the Perfect Fit